shooton2/MTRP/README.md

 # MTRP
-Our dataset an model will be released at huggingface
+Our dataset and model will be released at huggingface